francoisvictor-uiux/Talaga/README.md

-  # Talaga (Copy)
+  # Talaga

-  This is a code bundle for Talaga (Copy).
+  This is a code bundle for Talaga.
 The original project is available at https://www.figma.com/design/j688ZwU60sFLZ67GYNvIbT/Talaga--Copy-.

   ## Running the code